A Work Commenced February 6 2023

 The Oberwerk SE 8 x 32 ED is a phenomenal performer by day and by night.
 Though it was inspired by the Nikon SE, there are a number of significant design differences that set it apart from the famous Japanese optic: it has a significantly larger field of view, incorporates modern ED glass to improve colour correction and doesn’t use field flatteners – a design characteristic I personally prefer.
 Yet it achieves a very high level of optical performance thanks to the incorporation of cleverly designed wide angle eyepieces.
 Moreover, it does not manifest the less desirable optical effects of the Nikon SE with its widely reported kidney beaning(blackouts).
 It’s also water proof and fog proof, so can be employed in a wider variety of outdoor conditions than the Nikon super glass.
 This is a first-rate birding binocular but will also serve up excellent views of the night sky.
 And if it gets a bit heavy to hand hold, stick it on a lightweight monopod and you’re off to the races.
 Mr Busarow ought to be congratulated for bringing such a superb optic to market at a price that many folk can afford.
 It goes without saying that this product gets my highest possible recommendation.

 Very highly favoured!

 Dr Neil English is the author of seven books in amateur and professional astronomy.
-His new book, Choosing and Using Binoculars: A Guide for Stargazers, Birders and Outdoor Enthusiasts will be published later this year.
+His new book, Choosing and Using Binoculars: A Guide for Stargazers, Birders and Outdoor Enthusiasts is now available for purchase.